How to Dispute a Credit Card Purchase on eBay

 The law is actually on your side here, at least to some extent.
-The Fair Credit Billing Act gives consumers certain rights when their purchases are for more than $50.
-They can actually sue their credit card company for dropping the ball when if the company makes a bona fide mistake in handling a dispute...something lenders want to avoid at all costs.
+The Fair Credit Billing Act (FCBA) gives consumers certain rights when their purchases are for more than $50.
+They can actually sue their credit card company for dropping the ball when the company makes a bona fide mistake in handling a dispute—something lenders want to avoid at all costs.

 Your lender will step up to the plate to help you as much as possible.
-Your lender is your ally here.
+The lender—that is, your credit card company—is your ally here.

 The FCBA also imposes some responsibility on you as the consumer.
-You must take certain make a good faith effort to cooperatively straighten the situation out.
-You can't simply refuse to pay the portion of your credit card bill representative of the sale in question.
+You must make a good-faith effort to cooperate in straightening out the situation.
+You can't simply refuse to pay the portion of your credit card bill that represents the sale in question.

-Well, you can...but that remaining balance on your credit card will linger from month to month and keep accruing interest, costing you even more money over your initial purpose.
+Well, you can...but that remaining balance on your credit card will linger from month to month and keep accruing interest, costing you even more money on top of your disputed charge.

 Filing a Credit Card Dispute—The First Step